darwinia-network/kubevali/README.md

 Remove `--dry-run` to launch the node once you confirm that the commands are correct.
 You can also specify the config file path using `-c, --config PATH`.

-### Integration with Kubernetes

-There're 2 methods deploying kubevali on Kubernetes.

-1. Build you own chain node image and add kubevali into the image.
-2. Run kubevali as a `initContainer` first, copy the binary into a `emptyDir` volume, and override the container entrypoint to kubevali by setting Pod `.spec.containers[].command`.
-Check out [./deploy/manifests](deploy/manifests/) and [./example](example/) for the full example.

 ### Watchlog

 Watchlog is a feature that actively watches and monitors the chain node logs.
 Kubevali expects a certain `keyword` should appears in logs in a period `lastThreshold`.